Queen and Elton John tribute bands perform together at Kirby Center in Wilkes-Barre on Feb. 8

 Philadelphia Freedom is led by Wilkes-Barre native Doug Delescavage, a Berklee college of music graduate and lifelong Elton John fan.
 Combining the outrageous costumes and stage presence with the elegance of Elton’s compositions, the band recalls the 72-year-old singer/songwriter in his prime touring years.

 Elton John received his own hit biographical film, “Rocketman,” this year.
-A musical fantasy about the fantastical human story of Elton John’s breakthrough years, the movie premiered at the Cannes Film Festival in May and went on to gross $195 million worldwide against its $40 million budget.
-It received positive reviews from critics, who acclaimed Taron Egerton’s lead performance, with the costume design, musical numbers, and visual style also receiving general praise.
+A musical fantasy about the fantastical human story of John’s breakthrough years, the movie premiered at the Cannes Film Festival in May and went on to gross $195 million worldwide against its $40 million budget.
+It received positive reviews from critics, who lauded Taron Egerton’s lead performance, with the costume design, musical numbers, and visual style also receiving general praise.